dvenis/dvenis.github.io/_posts/2015-06-29-and-that's-a-wrap.md

 #Dane's Tips and Tricks

-Some good stuff you should do when your stuck eating as if you were in poverty:
+Some good stuff to consider when you're stuck eating as if you were in poverty:

   1. Buy lentils or beans (dried is cheaper than canned) as meat replacements
-  1. Rice is probably the value in terms of energy per dollar, but bread, pasta, pita, tortillas are also sometimes good (you gotta find those sales)
+  1. Rice is the best value in terms of energy per dollar, but bread, pasta, pita, tortillas are also sometimes good (you gotta find those sales)
-  1. Make sauces or soups in bulk, and add to rice, bread, etc
+  1. Make sauces or soups in bulk, and just add it to rice, bread, etc. for easy meals
-  1. Fruits and vegetables are expensive, especially during the Winter.
+  1. Fruits and vegetables are expensive, especially during the winter.
 Apples, bananas, oranges are good choices for fruits.
 Cabbage, carrots, broccoli, tomatoes are good choices for vegetables.
   1. Base your meals off of what is on sale
   1. Use (cheap) spices to give flavour to your food
   1. If healthiness of the food is important, weigh the "healthiness" against the cost of the food and optimize